jungvonmatt/storyblok-migrations/DEVELOPMENT.md

 #### Tests when committing

 This project uses [Husky](https://typicode.github.io/husky/#/) to run all tests automatically when committing.
 Please refer to the [Husky](https://typicode.github.io/husky/#/) documentation for more information.

+#### Tests in the pipeline

+The pipeline will run all tests and checks.
+Please refer to the [GitHub Actions](.github/workflows/test.yaml) file for more information.